 I loved it!

-Since I’m a patty melt kinda guy, I wasn’t leaving without trying Biff’s version.
+Since I’m a patty melt kind of guy, I wasn’t leaving without trying Biff’s version.
 It hit all the right notes, but a second one of their signature burger was the right move.

 Was this worth the drive?
 Absolutely.